Skip to content

 --semantic-evidence-json semantic-evidence.json

-The command resolves the current git root first, runs the same deterministic resolver as python tools/semantic_claims.py, and expands the selector into the source file, likely owning tests, and generated outputs that should share one claim.
-Those derived paths are merged with any explicit --paths and sent to the hub as ordinary file-scope paths.
-The selector text and derived paths stay local unless you choose --semantic-evidence-json and later attach that JSON to a release receipt.
+The command resolves the current git root first and runs the same deterministic resolver as python tools/semantic_claims.py.
+A symbol or API selector encodes the source and qualified symbol as a synthetic descendant such as src/pkg/worker.py/.synapse-symbol/Worker/run; likely owning tests and generated outputs remain ordinary whole-file companion paths.
+Module, source, test, generated, and migration selectors also remain whole-file paths.
+All derived paths are merged with explicit --paths.
+Selector text and evidence stay local unless you choose --semantic-evidence-json and later attach that JSON to a release receipt.

 Auto-release on commit or merge